telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/troubleshooting.md

 * Go to the Online Gallery and search for Telerik [Product] VSExtensions.
 Download the extensions and install them

 * Restart VS2012 and check the Telerik menu, or try to create new Telerik project (the wizards should work properly)

+>important If the article does not help solving your problem, please follow these steps to generate Visual Studio [ActivityLog](https://docs.microsoft.com/en-us/visualstudio/ide/reference/log-devenv-exe?view=vs-2019) file before contacting our support:
+>* Open [Developer Command prompt](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs) for Visual Studio 20xx under **Administrative rights**.
+>* Execute the command - devenv /log %userprofile%\desktop\ActivityLog.xml .
+This will start Visual Studio and create logs on your Desktop.
+>* Reproduce the problem
+>* Attach the **Activitylog** files when you contact our support.